-To attach a bibliography, click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+To attach a bibliography, click "Add Attachment," browse to where you saved the file, select the file, and then click "Open."

-Note this section (previously known as Literature Cited) should include any references cited in the Research Plan Component(see Section 5.5 for details on completing that component).
+Note this section (formerly "Literature Cited") should include any references cited in the PHS 398 Research Plan component(see Section 5.5 for details on completing that component).
 The reference should be limited to relevant and current literature.
 While there is not a page limitation, it is important to be concise and to select only those literature references pertinent to the proposed research.